Sail from Maumere to Komodo and discover the textiles of the Lesser Sundas with David & Sue Richardson.

 Lunch is served as you begin your long overnight sail to the beautiful non-volcanic island of Savu far to the south.
 This is a time for relaxing and enjoying simply being on the boat.

 After breakfast, go ashore at Napae Bay, following in the footsteps of Captain Cook who landed HMS Endeavour on the same beach in 1770.
 You drive to a tiny hamlet in the hills, where local weavers warmly welcome you and show how they still make their beautifully traditional naturally dyed cloths.
-The men will demonstrate how they climb the tall lontar palms to tap their delicious juice, which of course you be able to sample.
+The men will demonstrate how they climb the tall lontar palms to tap their delicious juice, which of course you will be able to sample.

 After lunch on board, you return ashore to witness a cleansing ceremony, before being welcomed by ikat-clad horsemen showing you their riding skills.